 Fragile items are even more brittle when exposed to the winter cold.
 Wrap all fragile items thoroughly to protect them.
 Blankets are handy for extra protection, adding a layer of warmth and padding.
 (This is a dependent clause please make it an actual sentence)

 Most of your household electronics are not built to withstand cold.
+Cold weather moving can damage your electronics if they get too cold.
 Pack all of your electronics together and keep them someplace warm.